 - Considering the risk of a default on the loan

-Underwriting is also used in the insurance industry, as underwriters have to analyze the risk of something happening to a home or a building.
-It also comes into play in investment banking, for instance, when bankers are rolling out an initial public offering of a stock.
+Underwriting is also used in the insurance industry to analyze the risk of something happening to a home or a building.
+It can come into play in investment banking, for instance, when bankers are rolling out an initial public offering of a stock.

-The mortgage underwriting process is among the most involved, as it usually includes all of the following steps (among others):
+The mortgage underwriting process is among the most involved, and usually includes all of the following steps (among others):

 - Appraisal.
 The lender wants to know if the purchase price of the home is in line with the value of comparable properties in your area.

 - Title search and insurance.
-A title company is staffed with the responsibility of reviewing the legal history of a property.
+A title company is responsible for reviewing the legal history of a property.

 Regardless of the loan type, you should remain part of the underwriting process from start to finish.